 - Job Type: The type of job operation, such as Backup, Restore, and Log Request.

-- Database: The name of the database for which the job is triggered.
+Server/Cluster: The name of the server or cluster on which the job is triggered.

 - Start Time: The time when the job operation starts.

 - End Time: The time when the job operation completes.

 - Status: The status of the triggered job, for more information about the various job statuses, see Job Status.

 The Jobs page provides filters, such as Job Type, Job Status, and Started In, that allow you to filter your jobs.
 The job filters list the jobs based on their types, statuses, and the time frames they are started in.
 After applying filters, you can click individual jobs to view the job statistics.
 The job statistics provide additional information about the backup and restore jobs, for example, data estimation, network I/O throughput, and other such backup and restore details, which aid in troubleshooting backup performance issues.